mermaid-js/mermaid/docs/diagrams-and-syntax-and-examples/gantt.md

 Param | Descriotion | Default value
 --- | --- | ---
 mirrorActor|Turns on/off the rendering of actors below the diagram as well as above it|false bottomMarginAdj|Adjusts how far down the graph ended.
-Wide borders styles with css could generate unwantewd clipping which is why this config param exists.|1
+Wide borders styles with css could generate unwanted clipping which is why this config param exists.|1

 ## Interaction